neilgee/genesischild/readme.md

 - The font 'Cabin' is enqueued from Google Fonts in functions.php
 - Author name removed in Post Meta for posts

-Download and rename the theme '**genesischild**' - place this theme in your WordPress installation "/wp-content/themes/" and activate in WordPress Dashboard
+Download the zip rename the theme '**genesischild**' - place this theme in your WordPress installation **"/wp-content/themes/"** and activate in WordPress Dashboard

 ![Genesis Child Theme](http://coolestguidesontheplanet.com/wp-content/themes/gee/images/genesis-markedup.jpg)